-Wondering how to decenter men—and finally start putting yourself first?
+Wondering how to stop craving attention from men—and finally start putting yourself first?

-Some people brush it off as a TikTok trend or a political protest—but for many of us, it’s something way deeper than that.
+Some people roll their eyes and brush off this movement to decenter men as a TikTok trend or a political protest—but for many of us, it’s something way deeper than that.

 It’s a reality check.

-Because somewhere along the way, we were taught that no matter what we accomplish, what matters most is whether a man loves us.
+Because somehow, we were taught that no matter what we accomplish, what matters most is whether a man wants us.

-So we spend years auditioning—playing whatever role we think will win male approval, until we start believing that’s who we really are.
+So we spend years auditioning—playing whatever version of “The Ideal Woman” we think will win male approval.

-And along the way, we convince ourselves that our own needs, boundaries, and feelings can wait—as long as it keeps him interested.
+And along the way, we convince ourselves that our own needs, boundaries, and feelings are unimportant—as long as it keeps him interested.

-What has that actually gotten us—besides being used, overlooked, and left heartbroken?
+What has chasing male attention actually gotten us—besides confusion, heartbreak, and disappointment?

-For years, I was obsessed with finding “The One.”
+For years, I was obsessed with being chosen and finding “The One.”

-I got married thinking a husband would be the missing piece that finally made me feel complete.
+I got married thinking a husband would be the missing piece that would finally make my life feel complete.

 But instead of feeling whole, I felt miserable.